In Japan, there is a custom of going to shrine for the new year call "Hatsumode."

 Go through the torii gate at the entrance, and if you proceed, you will find another torii.

-In addition, this shrine has a large sacred tree of oak trees.
+Also, this shrine has a sizeable sacred oak tree.

 Address: 589 Ojingu, Tateyama City, Chiba Prefecture

-There are eight separate annexes in Naritasan, one of which.
+There are eight separate annexes in Naritasan, and this is one of which.

 It is close to Yokohama Naritasan.